 There is a slippery slope when it comes to home ladder ownership.
 On one hand, a ladder is almost a necessity to own, used for doing garage maintenance, clearing out gutters and fixing your own garage.
 At the same time, when the ladder is not in use it can be a huge space-waster and having to move it around isn't worth the hassle.
-There's a pretty easy solution for those who own a garage — installing ceiling brackets to store the ladder out of the way when not in use and conveniently grab it when it's needed.
+There's a pretty easy solution for those who own a garage and want to install overhead garage storage — installing ceiling brackets to store the ladder out of the way when not in use and conveniently grab it when it's needed.
+That is also a great way to not have to run to your self storage unit down the street when you need a ladder quickly.
 Here are some tips on installing the brackets safely and efficiently.

 The concept for the ceiling brackets for ladder storage relies on simplicity and convenience.
 You want to be able to easily get the ladder up on the bracket, roll it back to the rear bracket, and secure the unit in place so it doesn't fall down.
 Two U-Shaped holders seem to work the best as they only need to be placed to support enough of the middle of the ladder's weight and don't impede space when the ladder is not in storage.

 The first thing to take note of is that the two hangers (four, technically) are installed parallel with the ceiling joist, which in turn makes the ladder perpendicular when in storage.
 This is done so that the “L” brackets can be secured into the wood of the joists.
 Another thing to take into consideration is how you're going to load the ladder, which will determine the proximity to the back wall.
 If the garage is big enough to frontload, the back bracket can be placed only a couple inches from the wall.
 In most cases, the ladder needs to be brought up from the middle onto the back bracket, then pushed up and slid back through the front supporter.